SamuelEarl/fanny-pack-ui-old/src/routes/customize-theme/+page.svelte.md

 <br><br>

 ## Main color variables
-**TODOS:**
-* These values are being read from the fpui-theme.css file, but they probably need to be read from the theme object because the theme object will get updated by the user.
-The fpui-theme.css file does not get updated by the user.
-* Do I want to call `updateCssVariable` when a user sets the Main Colors or changes the size variables?
-Maybe.
-This might be an easy way for users to see the effects of their theme on the components throughout the documentation.
-    * I THINK THIS MIGHT BE DONE NOW, BUT I NEED TO DOUBLE-CHECK IT: I should probably change the CSS variables that the layouts and pages are referencing so things like the navigation do not get changed when a user changes their Main Colors.
-But I could still change the `--fpui-*` color variables throughout the docs so users could still see how their components look with their color palette.
-All I need to do is change the main color references, e.g. `var(--primary-color)`, to `var(--docs-primary-color)`.

 These styles are used throughout the Fanny Pack UI components.
 Updating these variables will handle almost all of your theme customizations.
 If you want to customize individual components, then you can change the values for any of the individual components in the `theme.css` file that you download at the bottom of this page.

 NOTE: Each component style that can be customized has a fallback value.
-So, for example, if you do not provide a color for the background of the primary buttons, then the components will still display in your UI, but the colors might not match your theme.
+So, for example, if you do not provide a color for the background of the primary buttons, then the components will still display in your UI, but the colors will probably not match your theme.
 So you can either set all the values for all these main color variables right now or you can edit them later as needed when you implement a new component in your app and see what it looks like in your app.

 ---

 Select the color sets that you want to include in your theme file.
 Then set the main colors that you want to use in your theme.
+After you have done that, then you can browse to the different component pages to see how they look with your theme.

 *NOTE: After you select your color sets you will see that the main colors below are initially set to the Fanny Pack main colors.
 That is intentional to provide an example.*